 In other types of advertising based on impressions, such as Google display and social media advertising, impressions only loosely correlate with actually seeing the ad, since the visitor may never completely scroll down to view the entire ad before clicking or scrolling away.

-Then, according to Neilsen, you have those pesky bots, spiders, and other non-human traffic.
-Traffic from these sources artificially inflates results as non-humans don’t convert.
+Then, according to sources, you have those pesky bots, spiders, and other non-human traffic.
+Traffic from these sources artificially inflates results when it comes to visits but makes you look worse, as non-humans don’t convert.
 Similarly, problems delivering to the intended target audience plague digital advertising across platforms.
 These problems explain why as many as 74% of CMOs doubt their ability to accurately assess digital advertising performance.

 There are tools and strategies out there to give you a better picture of your ad performance and to recover money spent incorrectly.
 For instance, Google constantly updates its platform to decrease the charges from accidental clicks.
 Others work on tools to help you get a clear picture of your ad performance by removing data from bots and other ineffective clicks.